kanaWEB/kana-camera_web/actions/ipcam/info/description.md

-Control motor and take snapshot
+Take snapshot from a web camera